prismicio/prismic-client/CONTRIBUTING.md

 ## :construction_worker: Develop

 > [!NOTE]
-> It's highly recommended to discuss your changes with Prismic team before starting.
+> It's highly recommended to discuss your changes with the Prismic team before starting by [opening an issue](https://github.com/prismicio/prismic-client/issues/new/choose).
 >
 > A short discussion can accellerate your work and ship it faster.